jaydeelew/CompareAI/backend/scripts/README.md

 2. Analyze the responses to identify formatting patterns, delimiters, and issues
 3. Generate data needed for creating model-specific renderer configurations

+**Important:** All scripts automatically skip models that already have individual renderer configurations, preserving your manual customizations.
+See [Adding New Models Workflow](../../docs/development/ADDING_NEW_MODELS.md) for the complete workflow.

 ## Scripts

 ### `test_prompts.py`